rxue/learning-dirary/books/programming/jvm/java/ee/7/java-ee-7-essentials/README.md

 > JTA 1.2 introduces the @javax.transaction.Transactional annotation.
 It enables application to *declaratively* control *transaction boundaries* on *CDI beans* , as well as classes defined as *managed beans* such as servlets, JAX-RS resource classes, and JAX-WS service endpoints.

 **NOTE** about the quotes above
-The statement above also indicates that even in a Java EE app, a random class without any annotation, which does not belong to any of the mentioned types:
+The statement above also indicates that in normal Java EE app without `beans.xml`, i.e. an *implicit bean archive* , a random class without any annotation, which does not belong to any of the mentioned types:
 * *CDI bean*
 * *managed beans* : *servlet* , *JAX-RS* resource class, *JAX-WS* service endpoint

 would not interprete the `@Transactional` annotation to transaction demarcation.
 In order to make such random class understand the `@Transactional` annotation, it should be annotated with *CDI bean* annotations, such as `@RequestScoped`

  Java EE version  | Spec Version    | New Feature                   | New Feature in detail
 ------------------|-----------------|-------------------------------|----------------------------------